jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

 ### Testing and debugging queues

 As you add the `queueOperation` property to actions, it is helpful to test or debug that the commands are being executed as configured.
-Here is a jig that can help you see the commands being queued when the device is offline, and then see the queue clear when the device is back online.&#x20;
+Here is a jig that can help you see the commands being queued when the device is offline, and then see the queue clear when the device is back online.

 :::CodeblockTabs
 debugging-queues